 …This was the first opportunity to learn bells.
 Besides making beautiful music, it’s the people here that allow me to stay.
 If it’s not enjoyable why do it?

 I ring handbells because it is FUN!
 F=Friendly environment, all are welcome.
 U=Unnecessary to have any (prior) musi-cal training.
 N=Noteworthy leadership – Bob Martin is a wealth of knowledge of all things handbells.

 Thank you ringers.
 You have come a long way and I am so proud and blessed to be your director.

 Now that you have read this far, I ask you to prayerfully consider coming to our handbell workshops and see if you would also enjoy ringing.
 The workshops are designed to see if you enjoy handbells and makes no commitment on your part to join the Bell Rock Ringers.
 All are welcome.
 No prior music experience needed.
 Just come and do your best.
-Classes are scheduled for Tuesday, August 20th and Thursday, August 22nd.
-Each workshop will be 90 minutes long, starting at 10:00 am.
-This year you must register in advance by calling (248 462-9093) or emailing Bob Martin (email@example.com).
+Class is scheduled for Thursday, August 31st.
 Let’s make a joyful noise!